Azure/cortana-intelligence-price-analytics/Technical Deployment Guide/TechnicalDeploymentGuide.md

 ## Introduction

+The Pricing Analytics Pre-Configured Solution (PCS) is an Azure Cloud solution consisting of a set of tools to help set prices for wholesale and retail products based on transaction records of past sales.
+It is targeted at mid-size companies with small pricing teams who lack extensive data science support for sophisticated pricing models.

 Please understand how the solution is intended to be used in the [User Guide](UserGuide.md).

-**In what context is the offered pricing solution is suitable?**
+### Suitable and unsuitable applications
-We recommend this solution for retail-like contexts where each customer segment faces the same price.
-It is not appropriate when prices are often negotiated individually.
+We recommend this solution for retail-like contexts where each customer segment faces the same posted price.
+The customer id may or may not be known at the time of the sale.
+The solution is unsuitable when the majority of transactions have prices negotiated individually.

+The accuracy of the models will be limited
+* for new products with short time series
+* in scenarios where prices change due to anticipation of demand change by the seller which is not predictable from the data.
+For example, a decline in demand for a device when a new version is about to be released (Osborne effect).
+  Seasonal variation seen in the data, on the other hand, is modeled, given sufficient history.

 ## Architecture